arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 <a name="Exercise1"></a>
 ### Exercise 1: Creating a Windows Azure Web Site with Visual Studio ###

-In this exercise, you will take advantage of the Windows Azure tools for Visual Studio to create a Windows Azure Web site.
-Through **Server Explorer**, you will connect to Windows Azure by signing in with your Microsoft Account and then create a Windows Azure Web site and its associated SQL database.
+In this exercise, you will take advantage of the Windows Azure tools for Visual Studio to create a Windows Azure Web Site.
+Through **Server Explorer**, you will connect to Windows Azure by signing in with your Microsoft Account and then create a Windows Azure Web Site and its associated SQL database.

 #### Task 1 – Adding a New Windows Azure Web Site from Server Explorer ####